shorebirdtech/handbook/README.md

 life, writing the same thing multiple times.

-Existing incentive structures, particularly around mobile, force developers to choose and ecosystem and thus choose a tool-set.
+Existing incentive structures, particularly around mobile, force developers to choose an ecosystem and thus choose a tool-set.
 This is unlike how the web functions, where because everything runs with the same environment everywhere developers write once and things (mostly) run everywhere.
 While we see great value in the Web, we also see it's limits.
 The Web was never designed to build